ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 This will allow to run the rate controller faster than the attitude controller.
 ### Antipattern Category
+X
 ### Keyword
 faster
 ### Note
+This commit does not change any performance-related features related to this study.

 ## Commit #607
 ### Hash